herman-zamula-teamdev/targetscope/_sources/operations/set.txt

 **CLI example**
       ``bedops --complement foo1.bed foo2.bed ... > complement.bed``

-This filter creates a new :ref:`set <compound_set>` of :ref:`elements <compound_element>` from gaps between the contiguous :ref:`ranges <base_range>` defined by one or more input sets.
+This filter creates a new :ref:`Set <compound_set>` of :ref:`Elements <compound_element>` from gaps between the contiguous :ref:`Ranges <base_range>` defined by one or more input Sets.

-The complement of one set excludes the start- and end-pieces of a chromosome.
-To include those ranges, one can calculate the difference operation between the input set and a "full chromosome" :ref:`Element <compound_element>`, taking the first and last elements of the result.
-Those two elements would be unioned with the complement of the input set to get the full extents set.
+The complement of one Set excludes the start- and end-pieces of a chromosome.
+To include those Ranges, one can calculate the difference operation between the input Set and a "full chromosome" :ref:`Element <compound_element>`, taking the first and last Elements of the result.
+Those two Elements would be unioned with the complement of the input Set to get the full extents Set.

 .. image:: ../../_static/ops_set_complement.png
    :width: 99%